Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Notation and function spaces

-By convention, in estimates we simply write $L^2(X)$ instead of $L^2(X)^3$ or $L^2(X)^{3\times 3}$, and we only indicate the full product space when stating weak or strong convergence.
-We use the Einstein summation convention over repeated indices.
+In estimates we write $L^2(X)$ for $L^2(X)^3$ or $L^2(X)^{3\times3}$, indicating the full product space only when stating weak or strong convergence.
+We use the Einstein summation convention.
 The symbol $C$ denotes a generic positive constant independent of $\e$, whose value may change from line to line.
-These are the main notations used throughout the paper; any additional notation will be introduced when needed in the main text.